The Best Restaurants In Bangkok: The IDEAL 27

 Ideal for a thoughtful, forward-thinking reflection of Bangkok’s Chinatown…

 Standing slap bang in the middle of Bangkok’s Chinatown, Potong pays homage to the city’s rich tapestry of Thai-Chinese heritage through its innovative cuisine.
-This avant-garde restaurant is the brainchild of Chef Pam, the current Asia’s Best Female Chef (whatever that means), who has skillfully woven her family’s century-old recipes with a modern twist, creating an unforgettable gastronomic journey.
+This avant-garde restaurant is the work of Chef Pam, just last month anointed The World’s Best Female Chef 2025, who has skillfully woven her family’s century-old recipes with a modern twist, creating an unforgettable gastronomic journey.

 The ambiance of Potong is a seamless blend of the past and present, with decor that reflects the elegance of Shanghai in the 1920s, yet pulses with the contemporary beat of Bangkok.
 It’s a match made in heaven.